hollmmax/QtMips/README.md

   Only RDHWR, SYNCI, CACHE and some coprocessor 0 registers implemented.
 TLB and virtual memory and complete exception model are not implemented.
 * Coprocessors (so no floating point unit and only limited coprocessor 0)
-* Memory access stall (stalling execution because of cache miss would be pretty annoying for users so difference between cache and memory is just in collected statistics)
+* BasicMemory access stall (stalling execution because of cache miss would be pretty annoying for users so difference between cache and memory is just in collected statistics)
 * Only limited support for interrupts and exceptions.
 When `syscall` or `break`